-Plaque and tartar might not seem like an imminent threat, but it harbors bacteria that can cause gum disease.
+Plaque and tartar might not seem like an imminent threat, but they harbor bacteria that can cause gum disease.
 When below the gumline, these bacteria can eat away at healthy gum tissue where it connects to the teeth.
-This exposes the vulnerable tooth roots to decay and causes the bone that supports your teeth to abate.
-Periodontal disease is a condition that gets progressively worse over time, which is why early gum disease treatment is so important.
+This exposes the vulnerable tooth roots to decay and causes the bone that supports your teeth to dissolve away.
+Periodontal disease is a condition that gets progressively worse over time, which is why early gum disease detection and treatment are so important.

 The first symptoms you'll see will be that your gums become irritated, inflamed, and may bleed when you brush.
 Eventually, your gums will recede away from your teeth and the infection will move even deeper into your jaw.
 You may notice your teeth starting to appear longer or you might just notice increased sensitivity to cold or sweet.
 As the tissues and bone structure that hold your teeth in place disappear, your teeth will eventually become loose and then fall out.